 The United States is also home to highly-specialized technical schools.
 For example, you can study arctic science in Alaska, seed agriculture (plant production) in Wyoming or astronautical engineering in Florida.

-Whatever you’re hoping to get out of your time spent studying abroad, the United States is sure to have something to meet your needs and whet your appetite.
+Whatever you’re hoping to get out of your time spent studying abroad, the US is sure to have something to meet your needs and whet your appetite.

 Why study abroad in the US?
 Check out this interview with Swedish student, Sofia, who studied abroad in the U.S.